-(3) Upon completion of a contract, the PP informs the DoC that the contract has been completed and that all obligations have been fulfilled accordingly.
+- (2) In the case of tenders equal to or above the threshold of €144,000 and which fall within the responsibility of the DoC, the performance guarantee is made payable to the DoC and is retained by the DoC throughout the implementation of the contract and until an acceptance letter or contract completion report is submitted by the PP to the DoC. - (3) Upon completion of a contract, the PP informs the DoC that the contract has been completed and that all obligations have been fulfilled accordingly.
 The PP cannot undertake any other arrangements with the contractor on the release of a bank guarantee without the authorization of the DoC.
 The bank guarantee is released by the DoC in accordance with the conditions stipulated in the contract and only if it results that all contractual obligations have been fulfilled.

-6.12 PROCUREMENT OF EQUIPMENT THROUGH THE EEA AND NORWEGIAN FINANCIAL MECHANISMS 2009-2014
+6.12 PROCUREMENT OF EQUIPMENT THROUGH THE EEA AND NORWEGIAN FINANCIAL MECHANISMS 2014-2021

-- (1) Documentation: When purchasing a fixed asset through EEA and Norwegian Financial Mechanisms 2009-2014, it is important that the item is used for the specific reasons for which it is bought and in accordance with the conditions in the Project Contract.
-All documentation in relation to purchase and use of fixed assets (including guarantees), has to be retained in the project file.
-The Project Leader should ensure that all relevant documents are handed over by the supplier and filed for ease of reference, in line with the principle of sound financial management. - (2) Inventory: It is obligatory to keep in file an inventory of the fixed assets and their location.
-Annex 10 provides an inventory template to be utilised by all projects procuring equipment financed by EEA and Norwegian Financial Mechanisms 2009-2014.
+- (1) Documentation: When purchasing equipment through EEA and Norwegian Financial Mechanisms 2014-2021, it is important that the item is used for the specific purpose for which it is bought and in accordance with the conditions in the Project Contract.
+All documentation in relation to purchase and use of equipment (including guarantees), has to be retained in the project file.
+The Project Leader should ensure that all relevant documents are handed over by the supplier and filed for ease of reference, in line with the principle of sound financial management. - (2) Inventory: It is obligatory to keep in file a separate inventory of assets financed through the project and their location, regardless of the inventory list required by MF Circular No. 14/99.
+Annex 10 provides an inventory template to be utilised by all projects procuring assets financed by EEA and Norwegian Financial Mechanisms 2014-2021.